sbg/Mitty/Readme.md

 This invocation will process evcf.in.vcf.gz, write the results as a comma separated file (out.csv) and also plot them in pr.size.pdf.
 The program will check variants from 1000bp deletions to 1000bp insertions, putting them into 20bp size bins.
 SNPs are always counted and placed in their own spearate bin.
+Since we have supplied a region-lable, only variants scored in that region will be processed.

 Appendix